 How Do You Know If You Have Fatty Liver?August 13, 2018

-For those struggling with thyroid disease, what I am about to say is shocking – sometimes exercise is not good for you and can actually put the brakes on weight loss.
+For those struggling with thyroid disease, and looking for the best exercise for an underactive thyroid, what I am about to say is shocking – sometimes exercise is not good for you and can actually put the brakes on weight loss.
 Yes, you read that right!

 Want to stop right there and deal with your thyroid?
-This program should be your first stop…
+This should be your first stop…

 Depending on the stage of hypothyroidism, certain types of exercise can either work for you or against you.
-The good news is we will clear this all up here as we explore the different types of exercise, their benefits, who they work best for, and when they should be avoided.
+The good news is we will clear this all up here as we explore:

 The Main Categories of Exercise

-There are four main types of exercise, which are as follows:
+There are four main types of thyroid exercise and exercise for hypothyroid patients, which are as follows:

 - Brisk walking